Diamond C Ranch

 Skiing at Vail

 World-class skiing can be found less than an hour away at Beaver Creek and a little over an hour at Vail Resorts.
 Vail is home to over 5,200 acres of high alpine skiing with seven bowls, over 190 ski runs, and unencumbered views of some of the most beautiful ranges in Colorado.
-Beaver Creek is even closer to the property and serves fresh-baked cookies at the lift every morning before you get ready to ski on more than 140 world-class ski runs!
+Beaver Creek is even closer to the property and serves fresh-baked cookies at the lift at 3pm daily to top off a great day of skiing on more than 140 world-class ski runs!

 Diamond C Ranch is a productive hay and alfalfa farm with room for 200 head of cattle annually on the deeded ground.
 The property has room for an additional 918 AUMs on the surrounding 17,286 acre BLM lease.
 There are two rotating pivots gravity fed from the nearby Grimes Ditch and the property is fully fenced for cattle.
 The average yield over the past three years has been 357 tons of hay with a total of 238 irrigated acres.
 No matter the scale of the operation, owners can ensure agricultural status when they buy Diamond C Ranch.

 The property has substantial water rights including multiple ditches, springs, and some rights off of the Hurt Reservoir.
 The water rights on the property equate to more than 30 annual CFS with some dating back to 1907.
 There are two wells on the property fed by a groundwater tributary.